Book Reviews: How to get Honest Reviews for your Book

 Once the book has been sent for review, the waiting period starts!
 Always clarify with the blogger as to how long it will take to review the book.
 A blogger would generally need 10-15 days to read and review the book.
 You can try and follow up after approximately ten days.

 If you don’t get a response from the reviewer after three follow-ups, it can be assumed that they won’t be leaving a review.
 Ask them why they would not be leaving a review and if they didn’t like anything about your book.
 Always remember to be friendly and polite at all times!
-You don’t want a reader to form a negative impression about yourself!
+You don’t want a reader to form a negative impression of yourself!

 How To Deal With Negative Reviews